chaoscommencer/minima/README.md

 From Minima v2.2 onwards, the *home* layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
 This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. *We recommended that you title this section with a Heading2 (`##`)*.

-Usually the `site.title` itself would suffice as the implicit 'main-title' for a landing-page.
+Usually the `site.data.Settings.title` itself would suffice as the implicit 'main-title' for a landing-page.
 But, if your landing-page would like a heading to be explicitly displayed, then simply define a `title` variable in the document's front matter and it will be rendered with an `<h1>` tag.

 #### Post Listing